r0pchain/wigler/README.md

 # Requirements

 - Python 3
-- wygle Python package, set up with your WiGLE key
+- wygle Python package, set up with your WiGLE key in the config

+# Usage
+1.)
+Edit the 'ssids' var at the top of wigler.py to reflect the wireless networks you'd like to search 2.)
+Tweak the 'successDistance' var at the top if you'd like to increase/decrease the radius of the search, in meters 3.)
+Run wigler.py

+# Tanium Saved Question
+If you have Tanium deployed in your enterprise, you can use that to conduct SSID surveying for you - just set up the 'SSID Tanium Question.txt' as a Saved Question that runs at some recurring interval, and then use Connect to drop it into your SIEM.